reneesaks/psback/README.md

-# Perfect Strangers
+# Professional Strangers

-Back end for Perfect Strangers project.
+Back end for Professional Strangers project.
 For front end go to https://github.com/kasparsuvi1/psfront

 * Live version of this project: https://144.202.77.179/